3 Strategies for Managing Your Channel Inventory

 2) Motivate submission of timely inventory data as an incentive

 As a manufacturer, you’re constantly monitoring the marketplace for opportunities and threats to better prepare/prioritize production.

 Evaluating distributor inventory data is essential to this process, and when reporting is done without urgency or cohesion—productivity suffers, as does business.
 To coerce a healthier, happier and more effective channel relationship—motivate channel partners to submit inventory with combined incentive programs.
-When deadlines on reports are successfully transpired, managing inventory is done with consistency and speed.
+When deadlines on reports are successfully transpired, channel inventory management is done with consistency and speed.

 3) Gain an inside perspective on distributor performance

 The channel industry relies on routing a product via partners that consistently generate revenue.
-From beginning to end, each product SKU necessitates cohesive action to take place, which mandates confidence in channel partners’ performance to consistency occur.
+From beginning to end, each product SKU necessitates cohesive action to take place, which mandates confidence in channel partners’ performance to consistency occurs.
 When productivity declines and opportunities lose stamina, it may be time to establish better communication with channel partners.

 Visit their inventory base and speak with management to assess roadblocks.

-Speak with the in-direct sales team to understand their go-market strategy, and work closely with executives to ensure proper training (of product) is provided.
+Speak with the indirect sales team to understand their go-market strategy, and work closely with executives to ensure proper training (of product) is provided.
 Inquire feedback and kindly input your opinion, because even the slightest channel ‘bump’ can snowball into a snowstorm.

 Cleanse and Validate Inventory Data for Channel Insight and Productivity

 Computer Market Research created the CMR Channel Inventory management module to provide manufacturers with the visibility and the peace of mind that their product is in the right place at the right time.